isabella232/core-services-learn.en/help/website-implementation/launch-data-elements-rules.md

 >
 >* There is just one Rule builder.
 DTM rule-types like "Page Bottom", "Click", and "Direct Call" are all just event-types in the Rule builder.
 This makes it much easier to update a rule should you need to change the trigger from, say, a DOM Ready event to a custom event.
 >* There is a new "Custom Code" event-type
 >* Extensions can add new event types to the Rule builder.
-For example, the Target extension could eventually add built-in support for its [at.js custom events](https://docs.adobe.com/content/help/en/target/using/implement-target/client-side/functions-overview/atjs-custom-events.html), so custom code wouldn't be needed to use this feature.
+For example, the [!DNL Target] extension could eventually add built-in support for its [at.js custom events](https://docs.adobe.com/content/help/en/target/using/implement-target/client-side/functions-overview/atjs-custom-events.html), so custom code wouldn't be needed to use this feature.
 >* Extensions can add new actions to the Rule builder, reducing issues by deprecating reliance on custom code.
 You will be using many of these extension actions in this Tutorial.
 >* Rules are required to fire requests associated with most marketing tools.
-This will require a mindset adjustment, especially for things like setting Customer IDs, firing Analytics beacons, and firing Target requests.
+This will require a mindset adjustment, especially for things like setting Customer IDs, firing Analytics beacons, and firing [!DNL Target] requests.

 ## Save Your Changes to a Library